jkdrisco/illness-team-project-cs2/ProgressUpdates (3).md

 * Update Class UML, as the class structure changed drastically
 * Some issues with our GUI that are holding us back from finishing it all up

+## Week 5 (Apr 5 – Apr 12)

+### What did your team do last week?
+* Reworked and fixed GUI’s (switched GUI2 to coding)
+* Reworked illnessClasses with new functionalities
+* Linked the back and front ends and completed the program

+### What will you do this week?
+* Present our project, add instructions and the such

+### Any blocking issues/challenges need to be addressed?